kayoo123/ROO-SKILLTREE/README.md

 ### URL: https://kayoo123.github.io/ROO-SKILLTREE/

-This is a fan made website which aims to provide accurate information on skilltree of our game Ragnarok Origin

-For that, it receives help from the community by receiving suggestions, ideas and game data via this Github repositories.
+Hello everyone,
+I would like to create a small tool to help the Ragnarok Origin community to manage their talent tree.

+I am not a developer and have no knowledge of HTML and JavaScript language.
+So please be kind with my code ^^

-**All help is appreciated!**
+**Any help is welcome !**

 Please create a [new Issue](https://github.com/kayoo123/ROO-SKILLTREE/issues) if you want to give a suggestion or report bugs that happened on the website.